nutanix-japan/hycu/hycu/hycu.rst

 Configuring Nutanix Objects as a Target
 +++++++++++++++++++++++++++++++++++++++

+Ransomware in a box!
 HYCU supports the ability to backup workloads to S3-compatible object store.
 This is a prime use case for Nutanix Objects and one way in which we accommodate large backup workloads with Nutanix Mine - we size an initial Mine Secondary Storage cluster, and a separate Nutanix Objects cluster which can be configured as a target within HYCU.
 Configuring Objects within HYCU is simple and straightforward and there's little to no performance penalty for using on-prem objects relative to using a traditional iSCSI backup target

 .. note:: To save time, we have already enabled Objects within Prism Central and pre-staged an object store named "ntnx-objects."
 We will create our Bucket within that object store